ruimarnjr/the-book-squad/README.md

 - __The Sign Up and Contact Section__

   - The Sign up form and contact section were align one beside the other.
-  -  In the Sign up form the user will have to input first name, last name and email
+  -  In the Sign up form the user will have to input first name, last name and email.
   -  The Contact Section show where you can find us, either post address, phone or email.
   -  The contact Section also contains all the links for our social media.
 All those links were tested and open in new tabs.